adbuerger/pycombina/docs/source/install.rst

 For obtaining Python 3 on Windows, Anaconda [#f7]_ can be used.
 For building the C++ extensions of pycombina, a 64 bit Visual C++ compiler is required, which can be obtained, e. g., within Visual Studio Community [#f8]_, which is free for private and/or academic use.

-After that, clone the pycombina repository from https://github.com/adbuerger/pycombina as described above, open an Anaconda Prompt and run
+After that, clone the pycombina repository from https://github.com/adbuerger/pycombina as described above, open an Anaconda Prompt, and run

 .. code:: Bash

     python setup.py install

-from within the pycombina folder.
+from within the pycombina folder, which will also attempt to install package dependecies (numpy>=1.13) if not present, and build the BnB solver extension.

+Please note: pycombina uses features available only from C++11 on and uses pybind11 [#f5]_ .

 For using the MILP-based combinatorial integral approximation solver ``pycombina.CombinaMILP``, Gurobi and it's Python interface [#f4]_ must be available.